WebAssembly/component-model/design/mvp/Async.md

-To provide wasm runtimes with additional optimization opportunities for languages with "stackless" concurrency (e.g. languages using `async`/`await`), two `async` ABI sub-options are provided: a "stackless" ABI selected by providing a `callback` function and a "stackful" ABI selected by *not* providing a `callback` function.
-The stackless ABI allows core wasm to repeatedly return to an [event loop] to receive events concerning a selected set of "waitables", thereby clearing the native stack when waiting for events and allowing the runtime to reuse stack segments between events.
-In the [future](#TODO), a `strict-callback` option may be added to require (via runtime traps) *all* waiting to happen via the event loop, thereby giving the engine more up-front information that the engine can use to avoid allocating [fibers] in more cases.
-In the meantime, to support complex applications with mixed dependencies and concurrency models, the `callback` immediate allows *both* returning to the event loop *and* making blocking calls to wait for event.
+To provide wasm runtimes with additional optimization opportunities for languages with "stackless" concurrency (e.g. languages using `async`/`await`), two async ABI sub-options are provided: a "stackless" async ABI selected by providing a `callback` function and a "stackful" async ABI selected by *not* providing a `callback` function.
+The stackless async ABI allows core wasm to repeatedly return to an event loop to receive events (delivered to the `callback`), thereby clearing the native stack for the benefit of the wasm runtime while waiting in the event loop.

-To propagate backpressure, it's necessary for a component to be able to say "there are too many async export calls already in progress, don't start any more until I let some of them complete".
-Thus, the low-level async ABI provides a way to apply and release backpressure.
+To propagate backpressure, it's necessary for a component to be able to say "there are too many concurrent export calls already in progress, don't start any more until I let some of them complete".
+Thus, the Component Model provides a built-in way for a component instance to apply and release backpressure that callers must always be prepared to handle.

-With this backpressure protocol in place, there is a natural way for sync and async code to interoperate:
+With this backpressure mechanism in place, there is a natural way for sync and async code to interoperate:
 1. If an async component calls a sync component and the sync component blocks, execution is immediately returned to the async component, effectively